Administration & Staff

-Salem has a 9-year experience in the field of global education.
-Prior to Gustolab International, she worked as a Student Advisor at CAPA International Education in Florence, Italy.
-She also has experience in the field of social entrepreneurship and social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public in Arlington, Virginia.
+Salem has a 10-year experience in the field of international education.
+She also has experience in the field of social entrepreneurship and social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public.
 She received a degree from Virginia Polytechnic Institute and State University.

 Lucina De Paolis

 Lucina has a Master’s degree in Modern European Languages and Literatures with a focus on English Studies from the Università degli studi La Sapienza in Rome.
 She is passionate about foreign cultures, and loves books, cinema and tv series.

 Executive Assistant to CEO and East Asia Advisor

 Lu Yuan has a Master’s degree in fashion design and marketing in Italy and China and has been working as a fashion designer for more than 15 years in Italy and China.
 She is also a teacher of art anatomy, an illustrator and a photographer.
 And, of course, a food lover.

 Mariangela has a degree in Languages, Literatures and Cultures of Europe and America from the Università degli studi di Napoli L’Orientale.
 She is a member of G.B.
 Basile, a cultural organization which organizes book presentations, meetings with authors and social events.
 She has written articles for Osservatorio Cittadino and organised cultural events.